 Tesla has said in the past that these improvements will allow the Supercharger network to serve more than twice as many vehicles per day at the end of 2019 compared with today.

 The V3 is not a retrofit of the company’s previous generations.
-It’s an architecture shift that includes a new 1 MW power cabinet, similar to the company’s utility-scale products, and a liquid-cooled cable design, which enables charge rates of up to 1,000 miles per hour.
+It’s an architecture shift that includes a new 1 MW power cabinet, similar to the company’s, and a liquid-cooled cable design, which enables charge rates of up to 1,000 miles per hour.
 Tesla uses air-cooled cables on V2 Superchargers.